-- 9.225 The allocation site is located in the centre of Steep, north of Bedales School.
+9.240 The allocation site is located in the centre of Steep, north of Bedales School.
 The site is undeveloped.
-The site is closely sited to the Hampshire Hangers Biodiversity Opportunity Area.
+The site is closely sited to the Hampshire Hangers BOA.
 Development should seek to support the aims of the related Hangers strategy.
 The site is bounded by mature trees which should be retained and protected.
+The site has previously been earmarked for recreational use, therefore proposals should provide approximately 20% of the total area as informal public open space accessible from the village hall and car park.
 A very small part of the site at the south eastern corner is shown to be at risk of surface water flooding which may increase as a result of climate change over the lifetime of the development.
-The Level I Update and Level 2 SFRA provides recommendations for a site specific flood risk assessment and the suitability and design of SuDS. - 9.226 Development proposals should therefore be informed by the following evidence studies: - Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan: - Heritage Statement and; - Surface Water Flood Risk Assessment.
+The Level 1 Update and Level 2 SFRA provides recommendations for a site specific FRA and the suitability and design of SuDS.

+9.241 Development proposals should therefore be informed by the following evidence studies:

+- Arboricultural Impact Assessment, Arboricultural Method Statement and associated Tree Protection Plan;

+- Heritage Statement; and

+- Surface Water FRA.

-Allocation Policy SD93: Land South of Church Road, Steep
+Allocation Policy SD89: Land South of Church Road, Steep

-- 1. Land South of Church Road, Steep is allocated for the development of between 8 and 12 residential dwellings (class C3 use).
+- Land South of Church Road, Steep is allocated for the development of between 8 and 12 residential dwellings (Class C3 Use).
 Planning permission will not be granted for any other uses.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) Site boundaries sympathetic to the local landscape; - b) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; - c) The site layout must not include opportunities for future vehicular access into adjacent fields; - d) Retention and protection of existing mature trees and; - e) The location of housing and access roads to have regard to localised areas of potential surface water flood risk. - 2.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) Site boundaries sympathetic to the local landscape; - b) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; - c) The site layout must not include opportunities for future vehicular access into adjacent fields; - d) Retention and protection of existing mature trees; - e) The location of housing and access roads to have regard to localised areas of potential surface water flood risk; and - f) A proportion of the site should be provided as public open space directly accessible from the village hall and car park. - 2.
 In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Minimise hard surfaced areas on site; and - b) New planting should be suitable for pollinating species.